 Claudia Terstappen studied sculpture at the Art Academie Duesseldorf, Germany.
 She lived and worked in Duesseldorf, London, Barcelona and New York before moving to Australia/Melbourne in 2004.

 Her work focuses on the way science, belief and myth explain the world around us, challenging strict divisions between reason and imagination, faith and superstition, civilisation and savagery.

-Through lens-based media she inquires, but also compels a broader and richer imagination of making sense of cultural patterns and human interventions that shape the diversity and continuity of life.
+Through lens-based media and sculpture she inquires, but also compels a broader and richer imagination of making sense of cultural patterns and human interventions that shape the diversity and continuity of life.